FleekHQ/fleek-docs/docs/index.md

 ## Fleek's IPFS Gateway

 Fleek's provides its own IPFS gateway so that anyone can access files on IPFS.
 Simply replace `HASH` with the IPFS hash (also called CID) of your file and you are good to go.

 `https://ipfs.fleek.co/ipfs/HASH`

+You can easily download IPFS files from the gateway using [getFileFromHash](/storage/fleek-storage-js/#getfilefromhash) command of [Fleek Storage Js](/storage/fleek-storage-js).

 ## Other Resources